ariel-tchougang/demo-aws-lambda-snapstart/README.md

 ```

 * Observe the results and compare runs with Cold start and runs without, for both lambda functions
-* Evaluate the difference in cold start / restore duration between the 2 lambda functions (should be around 40%)
+* Evaluate the difference in cold start / restore duration between the 2 lambda functions (should be around 40% at P90 & P95)

 ## Cleanup